 5 Common Causes of Blocked Drains and How to Prevent Them

-Blocked drains are a hassle that could cause disruption to your daily life.
-They can result in water damage, bad smells, or even health hazards.
-If not dealt with promptly blocked drains can lead to grave problems to your plumbing system, which could lead to costly maintenance or repairs.
+Blocked drains are an inconvenience that could cause disruption to your daily life.
+They can cause water damage, bad smells, and even health risks.
+If they are not addressed promptly, blocked drains can cause serious problems in the plumbing system, resulting in costly repairs or replacements.

 Key Takeaways

-- Blockages to drains can cause disruption to your daily life and result in flooding, unpleasant odours and even health hazards.
+- Drains that are blocked can interrupt your daily life and lead to flooding, unpleasant smells and even health dangers.

-- Oil, grease and fat accumulation can build up on the pipes’ walls causing blockages.
-Avoid pouring grease down the drain or make use of hot water and soap for cleaning dishes.
+- Oil, grease and fat buildup can accumulate on the walls of pipes, leading to blockages.
+Avoid pouring grease down drains or make use of hot water and soap when washing dishes.

-- Disposing of non-biodegradable materials like wet towels, wipes and sanitary pads etc. can cause unpleasant smells that can be detected around bins and toilets; only flush toilet paper down the toilet.
+- Disposing of non-biodegradable materials like wet wipes, towels, etc. can create unpleasant smells emanating from toilets or bins. just flush toilet paper down the drain.

 - Hair

-In this article, we’ll look at five common reasons for blocked drains and how you can keep them from happening.
+In this article, we will explore five reasons for blocked drains and ways to keep them from happening.

-Fat, grease, and oil may appear like harmless materials to pour down the drain but as time passes, they build up within the wall of the pipes causing obstruction.
-In this case the water can’t move freely through the drainpipes.
-It is best to avoid pouring grease down the drain or utilize soap and hot water during cleaning dishes since it can help dissolve greasy substances.
+Fat, grease and oil may seem like harmless substances to pour down the drain but they can build up in the pipes’ walls the pipes causing an obstruction.
+When this occurs it is impossible for water to flow freely through the drainpipes.
+The solution is to stop spilling grease in the drain, or use soap and hot water while cleaning dishes because it assists to remove greasy substances.

 Cause 2.
 Tree Roots

-In time, the tree roots naturally extend themselves into the ground seeking nutrients.
-This means that they grow toward underground pipes.
-Once they are inside the pipes, tree roots can cause massive damage and could completely block them, causing flooding.
-It’s crucial, therefore, if you are near trees to regularly monitor the growth of your trees around drainage systems by pruning them regularly.
+In time, the tree roots naturally extend their roots into the earth searching for nutrients which results in them growing towards underground pipes.
+Once inside these pipes tree roots can cause massive damage and may completely block them, leading to flooding.
+It’s crucial, therefore, if you have trees around to regularly monitor their growth around drainage systems, by trimming the trees regularly.

-It’s easy enough to believe that flushing items that aren’t biodegradable like the wet wipes, sanitary towel and so on. aren’t likely to cause major issues in the end, However, if a large amount of these items are flushed down toilets they will resultantly pile up and push others away, which can create unpleasant smells around toilets/bin areas too!
-Always be aware of what should be flushed and what shouldn’t (i. the only toilet paper needs to be flushed away).
+It’s easy enough to believe that flushing non-biodegradable things like the wet wipes, sanitary towel and so on. will not cause any major problems in the long term, However, when a lot of these items are flushed in toilets, they’ll build up, pushing other items aside and blocking pipes – this can cause a bad smell to be released around bins and toilets!
+Always remember what should be flushed away and what should not (i. the only toilet paper should be flushed).

 Additional Information